 This course is an introduction to structural equation modeling (SEM).
-SEM is a general framework for testing theory-driven models of data.
-SEM can be used to test hypotheses about causation, measurement, and change over time.
-Specific techniques that are part of SEM include path analysis, confirmatory factor analysis, and causal models with latent variables.
-SEM is useful in a wide variety of research applications, including experiments and interventions, observational designs, and designs with repeated measurements (such as within-subjects experiments, longitudinal studies, and multiple time series).
+SEM is a general framework for building, comparing, and evaluating theory-driven models of data.
+SEM can be used to test a variety of complex hypotheses about measurement, association, causation, and change over time.
+Specific techniques that are part of SEM include path analysis, confirmatory factor analysis, causal models with latent variables, growth curve models, and various techniques for modeling temporal dynamics.
+SEM is useful in a wide variety of research applications, including the analysis of experiments and interventions, observational designs, and designs with repeated measurements (such as within-subjects experiments, longitudinal studies, and multiple time series).

-The course will begin with an accelerated review of multiple regression, with an emphasis on a model-comparison approach.
-The majority of the course will cover conceptual underpinnings and "classical" SEM applications like confirmatory factor analysis and causal modeling of cross-sectional data.
-Time permitting, we will also cover topics relevant to the analysis of data from repeated measures and longitudinal designs, such as growth curve modeling.
+The course will begin by covering principles of causal inference, followed by an accelerated review of multiple regression with an emphasis on model building and comparison.
+The majority of the course will cover "classical" SEM applications like confirmatory factor analysis and causal modeling of between-subjects, cross-sectional data.
+These classical applications are the building blocks for more modern developments which we will cover as time permits, such as techniques for modeling data from repeated measures and longitudinal designs.
 Class meetings will include both classroom lectures and hands-on practice in the computer lab.